-Arguably the most coveted culinary accolade in the world, the Michelin star list celebrates the top dining establishments around the globe, with each star denoting grades of excellence.
-Restaurants are rated based on five criteria: quality of ingredients used, mastery of cooking technique and flavours, projection of the chef’s personality in his or her cuisine, value for money and consistency over time and across the entire menu.
+Arguably the most coveted culinary accolade in the world, the Michelin Star list celebrates top dining establishments around the globe, with each star denoting grades of excellence.
+Restaurants are rated based on five criteria: quality of ingredients used, mastery of cooking technique and flavours, projection of the chef’s personality in his or her cuisine, value for money, as well as consistency over time and across the entire menu.

 Alma by Juan Amador

-Add a touch of soul to your culinary adventures, which is what the name of this restaurant translates to from Spanish.
+Add some soul to your culinary adventures, which is what the name of this establishment translates to from Spanish.
 The restaurant is helmed by executive chef Haikal Johari, who has worked in top kitchens around the globe, including Water Library in Thailand.